gvwilson/thirdbit/src/fiction/cloudherd/index.md

 They're too old for the mountains, so we keep them here through the winter."

-The two clouds were hardly moving, but Noxy could still have watched them for hours.
+The two clouds were barely moving, but Noxy could still have watched them for hours.
 She loved the way they slowly changed shape as they drifted about, and how soft they felt when she stroked them.